ahmetson/frogwifcat-solana/README.md

 ### For Sending message on the bridge from EVM to Solana

 > https://docs.layerzero.network/v2/developers/solana/oft/native#setting-enforced-options-inbound-to-solana
-> 0.0015 SOL must be set as inbound price when sending from EVM to Solana.
+> Minimum 0.0015 SOL must be set as inbound price when sending from EVM to Solana.
 > Use the link above when configuring the bridge.